Garrett Hampson Preview, Player Props: Marlins vs. Mets

 Garrett Hampson At The Plate

-- Hampson is hitting .275 with 12 doubles, a triple, three home runs and 23 walks.
+- Hampson is batting .280 with 12 doubles, a triple, three home runs and 23 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.